-The third component of this project involves maintenance and improvement of other department facilities, such as repairs and capital projects to replace necessary roofing and paved areas at several facilities, lightning protection, major repairs to grit and clarifier mechanisms at several treatment facilities, geographic information system (GIS) applications and support, miscellaneous engineering support, asset management programs, maintenance management systems, and chemical tank and petroleum tank replacements, crane/hoist renewal project, concrete repairs, smaller-scale infrastructure improvements, infrastructure evaluations, site security, code compliance and disinfection system improvements.
-Replacement of inefficient drive/energy systems is also anticipated.
-Work under this project will also involve preliminary design evaluations of energy efficiency opportunities, including power generation and energy supply, at various pump stations and wastewater treatment plants.
+The third component of this project involves maintenance and improvement of other department facilities and wastewater treatment plants, such as repairs and capital projects to replace necessary roofing and paved areas at various facilities, lightning protection, major repairs to grit and clarifier mechanisms at several treatment facilities, geographic information system (GIS) applications and support, miscellaneous engineering support, asset management programs, maintenance management systems, chemical tank and petroleum tank replacements, crane/hoist renewal project, concrete repairs, smaller-scale infrastructure improvements, infrastructure evaluations, site security, code compliance and safety improvement measures.
+Replacement of inefficient mechanical equipment, including drives/energy systems, is also anticipated.

 The roofing and paving, as well as the clarifier weir capital programs and lightning protection, are customarily segmented and portions are completed annually.
 This is expected to continue for the next several years.
 It is anticipated that the asset management and GIS applications within the department shall continue to expand in the next several years.
-Efforts have been expanded for 2016 for Digester

-Phase II improvements, Arc flash analysis and compliance, and site and information technology security evaluation, safety projects.
-New projects for 2016 include: motor control center and electrical substation repair; Metro WWTP thickener rehabilitation, Metro Head works bypass system improvements, a comprehensive asset management evaluation of Metro's 1978 plant infrastructure addition (secondary system).
+Efforts have been expanded for 2016/2017 for Digester Phase II improvements, Arcflash analysis and compliance, and site and information technology security evaluation, safety projects; motor control center and electrical substation repair; Metro WWTP thickener rehabilitation, and a comprehensive asset management evaluation of Metro's 1978 plant infrastructure addition (secondary system).